 Trees for Troops Eligibility

-The main point of contact should be your Family Readiness Program – Airman and Family Readiness Center, Army Community Services, Marine Corps Community Services, Fleet and Family Readiness Center, Coast Guard Work-Life Office or Military Service Family Center, or similar program for military members.
+The main point of contact should be your Family Readiness Program – Airman and Family Readiness Center, Army Community Services, Marine Corps Community Services, Fleet and Family Readiness Center, Coast Guard Work-Life Office, Military Service Family Center or similar program for military members.

-Each base can create their own distribution criteria, which is often based on need, rank, family members of deployed servicemembers, or even a first-come-first-served basis.
+Each base can create its own distribution criteria, which is often based on need, rank, family members of deployed service members or even a first-come-first-served basis.
 It’s important to contact your base POC for specific details for your location.

-Note: Most locations are participating in the Trees for Troops Weekend, December 4 – 6, 2020.
-Contact your local MWR Office for more edetails.
+Note: Most locations are participating in the Trees for Troops Weekend, Dec.
+3 – 5, 2021.
+Contact your local MWR Office for more details.